virkillz/sveltex/README.md

 then run `mix deps.get`

-2. install Svelte in your node dependency (from your `/assets`)
+2. Install Svelte and Svelte loader in your node dependency

-`npm install svelte svelte-loader --save`
+`cd assets && npm install svelte svelte-loader --save`

 4. Configure your webpack.